Robust Failure Diagnosis of Microservice System through Multimodal Data: Evaluation

 To evaluate the effects of the three key technique contributions of \method: \begin{enumerate*}[1)] \item data augmentation; \item fastText embedding; \item \kgshort and GNN \end{enumerate*}, we create five variants of \method. \begin{enumerate*}[\textbf{C\arabic*:}] \item Remove the data augmentation. \item Use word2vec embedding instead of fastText. \item Use GloVe embedding instead of fastText. \item Replace the GNN output layer with a decision tree. \item Replace the GNN output layer with a kNN model. \end{enumerate*}

 \tabref{table:contributions-of-components} lists that \method outperforms all the variants on \Done and \Dtwo, demonstrating each component's significance.
 When removing the data augmentation (\textbf{C1}), the performance reduces across the board as models trained from imbalanced data are more likely to bias predictions toward classes with more samples.
 Data augmentation can alleviate this problem.
 The performance becomes worse when replacing fastText embedding strategy (\textbf{C2} \& \textbf{C3}).
-The reason is that fastText can utilize supervised information while word2vec and GloVe are self-supervised.
-Replacing the GNN output layer with classifiers such as decision trees and kNN (\textbf{C4 \& C5}) degrades performance because the GNN output layer can interpret representations containing graph structure information as prediction results, but these classifiers cannot understand the graph structure information.
+The reason is that fastText can learn from operators' failure labeling as well as co-occur relationships, while word2vec and GloVe can only learn from the co-occur relationships between events.
+Replacing the GNN output layer with classifiers such as decision trees and kNN (\textbf{C4 \& C5}) degrades performance because the GNN can capture the interaction patterns and fault propagation among instances in microservice systems, but traditional classifiers cannot understand the graph structure information.

 \draft{